Car collection of the 29th Sultan of Brunei: Ownerships

 The vast automobile collection that is frequently credited to Hassanal Bolkiah, 29th Sultan of Brunei, really belonged to Prince Jefri Bolkiah, his third brother.
 Up until 1997, Prince Jefri oversaw Brunei's oil and gas earnings through the Brunei Investment Agency (BIA) and his investment company, Amedeo Development Corporation.
-When oil prices crashed in 1997 amid the Asian financial crisis, and an audit found Prince Jefri had embezzled $14.8 billion, which caused Amadeo to fail under $10 billion in debt.
+Oil prices crashed in 1997 amid the Asian financial crisis, and an audit found Prince Jefri had embezzled $14.8 billion, which caused Amadeo to fail under $10 billion in debt.
 Prince Jefri relinquished a large number of assets, including more than 2,000 automobiles, 500 homes, yachts, planes, and pricey purchases from Asprey, Ferrari, and Rolls-Royce, as part of a 2000 deal with the Bruneian government.

-Prince Jefri and his oldest son, Pengiran Muda Abdul Hakeem, amassed a collection of over 3,500 cars behind closed doors by the end of the 1990s.
-Additionally, a Pagani Huayra, Ferrari 599 GTB, Mercedes McLaren SLR, and Lamborghini Murciélago LP640 are among the luxurious sports cars that Crown Prince Al-Muhtadee Billah has.
+Prince Jefri and his oldest son, Pengiran Muda Abdul Hakeem, amassed a collection of over 3,500 cars by the end of the 1990s.
+Additionally, Crown Prince Al-Muhtadee Billah owned several luxurious sports cars, including a Pagani Huayra, Ferrari 599 GTB, Mercedes McLaren SLR, and Lamborghini Murciélago LP640.